stevinus1/sw360rest_tools/README.md

 ### POST:

-- format_objects_from_file: Takes a local file path containing valid JSON and formats it to sw360 postable python dictionaries.

 - post_objects: Takes a list of formatted dictionaries and posts all the objects contained therein.

 For successful POST methods, the following template must be followed, with all required fields included: